apmcoin/apm-reward-layer/README.md

 # rAPM - apM Reward Layer
 Off-chain reward bridging mainnet designed for real world business

-- OpenEthereum based POA Mainnet
+- OpenEthereum based POA Mainnet (Can enable on-chain consensus on a contract base)
 - No mining rewards, earn and utilize rAPM (like ETH) by bridging APM Tokens on the Ethereum mainnet
 - Only authorized business users can access nodes directly.
 End users are utilized through end user services such as [apM Members](https://apm-members.com/).